Nate Mitchell’s Mountaintop raises $30M for player-vs.-player games

 “That mission remains our North Star,” he said.

-Andreessen Horowitz led the round with participation from Spark Capital, Founders Fund, and Detroit Venture Partners.
+Andreessen Horowitz led the round, with participation from Spark Capital, Founders Fund, and Detroit Venture Partners.
 Jonathan Lai of Andreessen Horowitz is joining the Mountaintop board of directors.

 Webinar